AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/editMessageLiveLocation$Input.md

 Edits the message content of a live location.
 Messages can be edited for a limited period of time specified in the live location.

-- Returns the edited message after the edit is completed on the server side.
-Can be used only if message.can_be_edited == true
+- Returns the edited message after the edit is completed on the server side

 ## Type declaration